Nonlinear optical thermodynamics from a van der Waals-type mean-field theory

 where $T$ and $\tilde{\mu}$ are the optical temperature and chemical potential, respectively.
-We use the tilded symbols to represent quantities defined in the nonlinear theory which are different from the linear version.
-Due to the non-monotonic dependence of S on $\widetilde{U}$, the system can effectively achieve negative optical temperatures \cite{Baudin2023, marques2023observation, wu_entropic_2020, PhysRev.103.20}.
-Equation~(\ref{equ:RJ}) is also the equilibrium solution of the kinetic equation derived from the mean-field Hamiltonian $H_\text{mf}$ with the frequency‑shift correction (SM, S1).
+We use the tilded symbols to represent quantities defined in the nonlinear theory, which are different from the linear version.
+Equation~(\ref{equ:RJ}) is also the equilibrium solution of the kinetic equation derived from the mean-field Hamiltonian $H_\text{mf}$ with the frequency‑shift correction (SM, S1\cite{Note1}).

-We adopt the relation $\sum_{\beta}{\Gamma _{\alpha \beta \beta \alpha}|c_{\beta}|_{eq}^{2}}\approx P/M$ to write the frequency renormalization in terms of macroscopic quantities (SM, S2-B) \cite{PhysRevE.89.022921, PhysRevLett.132.193802}.
-In so doing, comparing to the linear theory, the temperature $T$ remains unaffected, while the chemical potential and the internal energy are modified by the nonlinear correction (SM, S3)
+We adopt the approximate relation $\sum_{\beta}{\Gamma _{\alpha \beta \beta \alpha}|c_{\beta}|_\text{eq}^{2}} = P/M$ to write the frequency renormalization in terms of macroscopic quantities (SM, S2-B\cite{Note1}) \cite{PhysRevE.89.022921, PhysRevLett.132.193802}.
+In so doing, compared to the linear theory, the temperature $T$ remains unaffected, while the chemical potential and the internal energy are modified by the nonlinear corrections (SM, S3\cite{Note1})